 We need to order the papers 2 weeks before the classroom course starts.
 Unfortunately, once they are dispatched by the WSET we cannot defer your exam sitting, except in exceptional circumstances.
 We need to send all papers back to the WSET whether they have been used or not for security and to protect the integrity of their qualifications.
 We cannot hold onto unused papers.
 If you are unable to sit the paper, then we will have to order another one at additional cost.

 If you are sitting the online version, please let us know as soon as possible.
-Unfortunately, the date and time cannot be changed less than 5 working days before the exam.
+Unfortunately, the date and time cannot be changed less than 7 working days before the exam.
+There will be an admin charge for rearranging after this time equal to the cost of the exam.

 Everything you need to pass!
 The workbook and textbooks are designed to carefully help guide your study and contain all the information you will be assessed on.
 Wider reading is encouraged, but if it’s not mentioned in the official text, then you won’t be expected to know it.